Lbobon/LTS-COOKER-PROJECT/README.md

 ---

+## 🚀 Installation & Setup

-## 🚀 We would love for people to try our project out,and provide us feedback, so here is how to setup the project:
+We would love for people to try our project and provide feedback.
+Here's how to set it up:

 ### **1. Clone/Download Project**
 ```bash